catalyst-cloud/catalystcloud-docs/source/object-storage/storage-access-control.rst

 ##############################

-The typical user roles, such as ``Project Member`` or ``Object Storage``, that allow access to people that need work with object storage do not provide for any level of granular control in regard to limiting a users level of access to individual object storage containers and the objects within them.
+The typical user roles, such as ``Project Member`` or ``Object Storage``, that allow access to people that need to work with object storage do not provide for any level of granular control in regard to limiting a users level of access to individual object storage containers and the objects within them.